Kissing a Fool: Plot

-Later, Jay crashes at Sam's, and after finishing reading the manuscript, she goes upstairs to talk to him, and before they have a moment, her cousin Dre interrupts them.
-He goes home, where his ex has invited him to her hotel room.
+Later, Jay crashes at Sam's, and after finishing reading the manuscript, she goes upstairs to talk to him, and before they have a moment where they almost kiss, her cousin Dre interrupts them.
+He goes home, where his ex has invited him to the hotel room.

-At Natasha's hotel room. she tears Jay's clothes off as having seen him with Sam has rekindled her interest.
+At Natasha's hotel room, she tears Jay's clothes off as having seen him with Sam has rekindled her interest.
 He realizes he is finally over her.
-Feeling guilty at the sudden revelation of his feelings for Sam, he calls Max and realizes he slept with his makeup artist.
+Feeling guilty at the sudden revelation of his feelings for Sam, he calls Max and realizes he slept with his makeup artist, Dara.

 Jay rushes over to Sam's but then chickens out.
 He goes home, hitting the bottle hard.
 Max finds him there, confronting him over Sam.
-After an altercation, they agree to go to her to see which she wants.
+After an altercation, they agree to go to her to see how she really feels and what she really wants.

 Over a meal, Jay declares his love for Sam and kisses her.
-Max thinks it's a joke, spilling the beans about the fidelity test he'd asked Jay to do on her.
+Max is shocked but then he starts to laugh, thinking it is a joke, spilling the beans about the fidelity test he had asked Jay to do on her.
 Upset, she leaves, breaking off ties with both.

-Jay moves to NYC, Max finally reads the book he'd recommended and realizes he needs to reunite Jay and Sam.
+Jay moves to New York City, Max finally reads the book he had recommended and realizes he needs to reunite Jay and Sam.
 When he is in Chicago for his book signing, he leaves him a note, asking him to meet him in a restaurant.
 He enlists Dre to get Sam there.
 Once seated, he has notes delivered to both of them.

-In the closing scene, Max gives them his blessing at their wedding.
-When there, Jay and Sam dance together as do Max and Linda, implying a relationship between the two of them.
+Max gives them his blessing at their wedding, remarking "Love cannot be found where it does not exist.
+Nor can it be hidden where it truly does".
+When there, Jay and Sam dance together as do Max and Linda, implying a relationship beginning between the two of them.